 Want To Be “Ready For Anything?”
 Rehearse A Few Bug Outs In Advance

 The stress of getting ready and being ready to leave the familiar world of home and live in a world of unknowns can be made easier by preparation and practice.
+You should also have an INCH bag in case the disaster is one that makes your home unsafe or unlivable.

 Rent And Spend Several Days In An Off Grid Cabin